Twitter’s Boisterous Emergence of the E-feminist and Her Invisible Yet Vital Work

 Feminism has been regarded the major perpetuator of gender wars on Nigerian Twitter; women who identify with the infamous word have suffered quite a reputation as war-hungry, scorned and men-hating scoundrels propagating their agenda under the guise of feminist discourse.
 Due to her colonial past and patriarchal structure, there have been staggering reports on Nigeria about, the feminisation of inequalities, especially pertaining to poverty.
 Nigerian Twitter wouldn’t be a true representation of this society if it didn’t attempt to project ill intentions regarding the place of women.
 If you have a Twitter account, more often than not, you will participate in combative discussions that may end up in virtual-wig-snatching matches.

-Social media has played a vital role in empowering marginalised groups with online fora and specially curated events surrounding the feminist discourse.
-According to wikipedia, Networked feminism is a phenomenon that can be described as the online mobilisation and coordination of feminists in response to perceived sexist, misogynistic, racist and other discriminatory acts against minority groups.
+Social media has played a vital role in empowering marginalised groups with online forums and specially curated events surrounding the feminist discourse.
+Networked feminism is a phenomenon that can be described as the online mobilisation and coordination of feminists in response to perceived sexist, misogynistic, racist and other discriminatory acts against minority groups.
 Twitter has been particularly responsible for enabling grass root feminists with the necessary tools needed to navigate an unequal system.
 An interesting case study to look at is the #beingfemaleinnigeria conversation, which revealed the shocking disparity of privilege between men and women in Nigeria.

 The generally debated con of mainstream feminism is the claim it accommodates more white women than minorities.
 The West’s version of feminism may be due to this backlash quite common amongst Nigerian women who insist their struggles are way colossal from #freethenipple and #metoo.
 Mainstream feminism is perhaps a depiction of a developed society that has since pummelled demons of the ‘developing’ brand, which in turn cripples its motivations in this part of the world.
 For starters, Nigerian women’s approach to #metoo may not be as loud as their American counterparts because the infrastructure isn’t as liberal and will incur certain repercussions.